zhuocode/scities/README.md

 Then we can map the MSOAs that are the largest destinations to confirm they are contiguous and then combine these and create buffers reflecting these distances.
-Here we have to work in projected
+Here we have to work in projected:

 ``` r
 # map